 Disease / Symptom Treatment

-- Sex-related variations in responses to dietary supplementation (aimed at combating metabolic syndrome): Dietary intake of Bitter Melon supplements was tested for its ability to ameliorate obesity-induced insulin resistance and metabolic inflexibility on mice challenged with a high-fat diet.
+Dietary intake of Bitter Melon supplements was tested on mice.
 Bitter melon supplementation was shown to evoke a divergent, and generally less favorable, set of metabolic responses in females compared to males.

 Study Type: Review